yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-nov-2023/index.md

 The controller applet started crashing after the release of firmware 17.0.0.
 New firmware, new functions to implement ― in this case, {{< gh-hovercard "12201" "implementing" >}} `SetTouchscreenDimensions` solved the problem.

-One of the calls `Super Bomberman R 2` makes checks for blocked users.
+One of the calls `SUPER BOMBERMAN R 2` makes checks for blocked users.
 Since the emulator doesn’t yet store that information, nor has any use for it anyway, it’s {{< gh-hovercard "12107" "safe to stub," >}} which is exactly what newcomer [daisymlleung](https://github.com/daisymlleung) did.
 Thank you!

 {{< imgs
-	"./bomber.png|The game only boots for now, it doesn’t reach in-game yet (SUPER BOMBERMAN B 2)"
+	"./bomber.png|The game only boots for now, it doesn’t reach in-game yet (SUPER BOMBERMAN R 2)"
   >}}

 To close out this section, [toastUnlimited](https://github.com/lat9nq) had to deal with Qt shenanigans.